HaaaO/haaao.github.io/README.md

-# Hi, I'm Fred
+# Hi, I'm Jonathan (Zhonghao)

-I’m a Research Scientist, and this is my Jekyll website.
+I am a human-centered AI researcher and engineer, and this is my personal website.

 Run with `npm run start`

+This website is developed based on the design from [Fred Hohman](https://fredhohman.com/).